 The asset or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 Valuation techniques maximize the use of relevant observable inputs and minimize the use of unobservable inputs.

-There have been no changes in the methodologies used at June 30, 2016 and 2015.
+There have been no changes in the methodology used at June 30, 2017 and 2016.

 Following is a description of the valuation methodology used for the asset measured at fair value: